Performance Improvement

 Improvement is defined in statutory guidance as more than just quantifiable gains in service output or efficiency, or the internal effectiveness of an organisation.
 Improvement for councils should mean activity that enhances the sustainable quality of life and environment for ratepayers and communities.
 Essentially, improvement is about making things better and our focus is on how we can deliver better services for the benefit of our residents and service users.

-The attached diagram ‘Strategic Planning Process’ sets out our strategic planning process and demonstrates how our plans will link together, as well as each stage having its own monitoring arrangements.
+The diagram ‘Strategic Planning Process’ sets out our strategic planning process and demonstrates how our plans will link together, as well as each stage having its own monitoring arrangements.

 Annual Performance Improvement Plan